david-botelho-mariano/bypass-AWS-WAF-and-GCP-WAF/README.md

-# Bypass waf top tier through junk
+# Bypass top tier WAF through junk
 This tool works in cases where the WAF does not limit the size of POST/PUT/PATCH/DELETE type requests.
 It works on the following WAF services:
 - [X] AWS WAF.
 - [X] GCP WAF (Google cloud armor).